How to Create a Go-To-Market Strategy

 If you offer a lower quality product but can lower your prices to such an extent that your product is a viable budget option for those who can’t afford your competitors’ offerings, you can opt for an “economic” pricing strategy.

-Avoid setting a price that’s higher than your product’s quality or you’ll run the risk of being seen as a ripoff, particularly if your low-quality product leads to liability issues.
+Avoid setting a price higher than your product’s quality or you’ll risk being seen as a ripoff, particularly if your low-quality product leads to liability issues.
 If you’re too biased to evaluate your product’s quality objectively, don’t hesitate to bring in a third party to offer an opinion.

 Step 5: Build a Distribution Plan